wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/view_environments.md

 1. Title.
 2. Logical name.
 3. An icon.
 4. The connection status of any AWS Gateway or API Manager discovery and traceability agents that you have connected to the environment.
-It will display MANUAL SYNC if there is not an agent connected.
+This will display MANUAL SYNC if there is no agent connected.
 5. Description.
 6. Tags.
-7. The number of API service assets housed in the environment.
+7. The number of assets, API services, housed in the environment.
 8. The user who last modified the environment, and when.
 9. Menu with an option to delete the environment.